Expose Yourself to Art: Reaction

-Recreations
+Legacy

 The slogan and poster have been parodied on several occasions.
 In 2011, Willamette Week published the article "Expose Yourself to Bikes", which included a cover image of a woman wearing an orange coat "flashing" a bike.
 Clark owned a sweatshirt that read "Expose yourself to retirement".

+In 2015, Portland Mayor Charlie Hales declared May 7, 2015 as "Expose Yourself to Art Day."